Longwood University: Longwood University (2002–present)

-Virginia Governor Mark Warner signed legislation designating Longwood a university on April 2, 2002, one year to the day after The Great Fire that burned The Rotunda and significantly damaged Grainger Hall.
-Then-President Patricia P. Cormier said at the time that "university is a better reflection of the type of institution that Longwood is today.
+Virginia Governor Mark Warner signed legislation designating Longwood a university on April 2, 2002, one year to the day after The Great Fire that burned the Rotunda and significantly damaged Grainger Hall.
+Then-president Patricia P. Cormier said at the time that a "university is a better reflection of the type of institution that Longwood is today.
 We are a comprehensive entity with a broad array of undergraduate majors and minors as well as graduate programs."
 Since becoming a university, Longwood has expanded its physical campus and academic offerings.